Learn

 Tapping your social network can be a smart way to find charities in a location you don't know well.
 If you want to donate money to an area in another country that has experienced a natural disaster, you could ask your friends and family for suggestions of trustworthy organizations.
 An old college friend may have personal experience volunteering with a specific charity that works in the area you want to help and can tell you about its good work.
 Consider their recommendations as a jumping off point for your own research.

 Finally, when making a donation, you should take steps to ensure a secure transaction.
-If you're donating online, double check that the website is secure: you should see HTTPS (the "s" means secure) instead of just HTTP in your URL bar.
-Do not donate over the phone; it could be a vishing scam.
-And the Federal Trade Commission9 recommends avoiding cash, gift cards, and money wires as payments, suggesting you stick to credit cards or checks instead.
+If you're donating online, double check that the website is secure: you should see https (the "s" means secure) instead of just http in your URL bar.
+Do not donate over the phone; it could be a vishing scam, which uses a blend of voice and email to get personal info from you.
+And the Federal Trade Commission recommends avoiding cash, gift cards, and money wires as payments, suggesting you stick to credit cards or checks instead.7

 Important disclosure information